Article in Startup Factory category.

-How to Design and Build Your Own Mobile App
+How to Turn your App Idea into Your Own Mobile App

 Do you have a great idea for an app?

-With the app ecosystem thriving, it’s an ideal time to transition your vision for an app into a reality.
-With a plan and guide, even an inexperienced entrepreneur or individual without coding capabilities can successfully produce an app.
+With the app economy booming, it is the time to transition your vision for an app into a reality.
+The user base is growing with the sales of smartphones.
+Apps will be worth an estimated $6 billion by 2022.
+It's an amazing opportunity for entrepreneurs and enterprise companies alike.
+Can you pull it off?
+With a plan and guide, even an inexperienced entrepreneur or individual without coding capabilities can successfully turn their app idea into a reality.

 We asked Fueled Strategist Perry Curac-Dahl to break down the process of building an app into four phases.

-These four steps will take an app all the way from an idea to an in-market product, or Minimum Viable Product that is ready to be reviewed and improved.
+These steps will take an app all the way from an idea to a minimum viable product (MVP) that is ready to be released, reviewed and improved.

 What if another app seems to deal with the same problem that yours aims to?

 Instead of worrying that you are too late with your idea, consider the benefits of second mover advantage.
-Moreover, by following similar products into the market, you can learn from their successes and failures to adapt your own app based on your findings.
+That is, the initial people in the space you want to dominate have done a lot of the hard work scoping out the problem and the market.
+You can benefit from their work by improving upon their offering.
+Learn from their successes and failures to adapt your own app based on your findings.

 Once you have clearly defined the problem that your app will aim to solve, it’s time to begin formulating your solution.
 The first version of your product can’t possibly be anything more than a guess and at best, it will be an educated one.
-Only once it is out on the market can you receive external feedback that will be telling of its capabilities.
+You are relying on your market research at this point, as well as your expertise.
+The sum total of your experience is both an asset and a limitation.
+You won't be aware of the blinders that you bring to the project.
+Only once your MVP is out on the market will you have a true sense of its capabilities.

 Now that you have a clear idea of the problem and the solution you intend to offer, it’s time to build the first version of your app and get it to market quickly.
-It’s extremely important at this point to build and launch a Minimum Viable Product that is high quality.
-With over one million apps available in the App Store and in Google Play, competition is high and low-quality apps with a substandard user experience won’t succeed.
+It’s extremely important at this point to build and launch a minimum viable product that is high quality.
+With over two million apps available in the App Store alone, and a million more in Google Play, competition is high and low-quality apps with a substandard user experience will not succeed.

 Whether you are building your app yourself, with your own team, or with a development agency, you should create a feature set.
 A feature set is a written document that details the specifications of an app, including the design of the product and a description of the technologies needed for the project.
 A feature set will make it easier to communicate your product vision with team members, developers, and investors, and it will serve as a reference throughout the process of building the app.
 Additionally, the exercise of creating a feature set will help you to define and narrow your product.